 It is important to know how to wash fleece properly, in order to keep fleece blankets, jackets, or other items soft and looking like new.
 The good news is that fleece clothing and other items are durable, so it is generally safe to wash in a washing machine.
 Just follow these three simple steps to clean your fleece items.

 - Spot-treat any visible stains with stain-removing treatment

 - Turn your items inside-out and wash your fleece items on the gentle cycle using cold water.

 - If you choose to dry your garment, set your dryer to its lowest setting and remove the item promptly once the cycle is finished.
 Remove promptly.

 Note: You can also hand wash your fleece items using mild detergent and cold water.

-While fleece is generally durable and easy to care for, there are some things to keep in mind when cleaning fleece so that you don’t damage your items.
+While fleece is generally durable and easy to care for, there are some things to keep in mind when you wash and clean fleece items such as jackets or blankets so that you don’t cause damage.

 If you’d rather have a professional dry cleaner handle your fleece and other clothing items, trust in Mulberrys Garment Care!
 Learn more about our dry and wet cleaning services.